revel/revel.github.io/modules/jobs.md

 ## Options

-There are a couple of [configuration settings](appconf.html#jobs) that tell the framework what sort of limitations to place on the jobs that it runs.
+There are some [configuration settings](../manual/appconf.html#jobs) that tell the framework what sort of limitations to place on the jobs that it runs.
 These are listed below with their default values;

 - [`jobs.pool = 10`](appconf.html#jobspool) - The number of jobs allowed to run simultaneously